redbatz/RogueTech/factions_era.md

 ## General Idea
 The tag set in the unit definition file will contain one tag for a specific era, e.g. *"era_clan_invasion"*.

 The tool will then remove the era tag, and then replace every MUL entry in the tag list that matches a MUL faction with the corrosponding RT factions for the given era.

 The MUL faction will be expanded to individual MUL factions first if it is a MUL factions group, e.g. *IS Clan General*.

 ##### Notes
-* Factions marked as <span style="color:lightgrey">(Flashpoint faction)</span> are only added if the Era is **Clan Invasion** **Civil War** or **Jihad**.
+* Factions marked as *(Flashpoint faction)* are only added if the Era is **Clan Invasion** **Civil War** or **Jihad**.
-* Factions marked as <span style="color:grey">(Fallback faction)</span> will never be added.
+* Factions marked as *(Fallback faction)* will never be added.

 ## MUL Faction Groups to MUL Factions by Era mappings